THE BASKARO MANIFESTO

 To the hater, your Indian identity is the sole, unforgivable crime, and their prejudice the only judge and jury.

 This realization is a weapon of liberation.
 It shatters the invisible chains of "What did I do wrong?" and frees us from the futile, exhausting dance of appeasement.
-It is the core of Awareness—understanding that we are not the problem.
+It is the core of Awareness, understanding that we are not the problem.

 3. Normalized Hate: Our Daily Nightmare

 Why has anti-Indian racism become so sickeningly mainstream?
 So casually threaded into everyday discourse, online and off, that even our children are beginning to absorb it as "normal"?
 This is no accident.
-It's a carefully constructed (or negligently permitted) ecosystem of hate, a Spectrum of Hate we must meticulously recognize:
+It's a carefully constructed (or negligently permitted) ecosystem of hate, a Spectrum of Hate we must carefully recognize:

 The Impunity Plague & Overt Racism: